nicholascar/gswa-supermodel/docs/components/boreholes.md

 [Description](https://schema.org/description "sdo:description") | A Bore is an individual shaft drilled into the ground.
 [Scope Note](https://www.w3.org/TR/skos-reference/#notes "skos:scopeNote") | A Bore is not the overall Borehole or Well object but a distinct part of it.
 Every Bore must be presented in relation to a Borehole.
 Expected Properties | [has geometry](https://opengeospatial.github.io/ogc-geosparql/geosparql11/spec.html#_property_geohasgeometry "geo:hasGeometry") - used to indicate the geometry of the Bore, perhaps as a LineString or a Polygon
-[Provenance](http://purl.org/dc/terms/provenance "dcterms:provenance") | This definition for a Bore is derived from of GeoSciML's definition for Borehole.
+[History Note](https://www.w3.org/TR/skos-reference/#notes "skos:historyNote") | This definition for a Bore is derived from of GeoSciML's definition for Borehole.
 Bore is the class assigned to represent an individual shaft whereas Borehole has been made a container class tht contains one or more Bore objects.
 This is to cater for multi-shaft Boreholes which are common in some industries, for example petroleum exploration where Boreholes are referred to as Wells and Bores as Wellbores.

 [Example](https://www.w3.org/TR/skos-reference/#notes "skos:example")